Cybersecurity of Quantum Key Distribution Implementations

 In a transmitting device (Alice), the conventional interface is the device's transmissions: the space of states that the device can transmit.
 In a measuring device (Bob), the conventional interface is the device's measurement of incoming signals, which is modeled as the space of states that affect Bob's measurements.
+When Eve performs an attack, the attack's input includes the states that arrive from Alice's device, the implementation's physical environment, and Eve's private ancillas, while the attack's output includes the states it sends to Bob's device, the physical environment, and Eve's private ancillas.

 Thus, we view side-channel attacks on QKD as attacks that depend on more than Alice's sent states, or affect something other than the space that affects Bob's measurements (or the ancillas Eve can save inside her system).
 We arrive at the following definition:

-\begin{definition} An attack is a Quantum Side-Channel Attack if either of the following two conditions is true: \begin{enumerate} \item its input depends on more than Alice's sent states; \item its output affects more than the space that affects Bob's measurements and the attacker's private ancillas. \end{enumerate} \end{definition}
+\begin{definition} An attack is a Quantum Side-Channel Attack if either of the following two conditions is true: \begin{enumerate} \item its input non-trivially depends on more than the states Alice sends to Bob, \item or its output non-trivially affects more than the space that affects Bob's measurements and the attacker's private ancillas. \end{enumerate} \end{definition}

 Conversely, we define the term ``Quantum State-Channel Attacks'' to refer to attacks on QKD systems that are not Quantum Side-Channel Attacks and do not use elements outside of Alice and Bob's state spaces: